 It is stressful for a dog to behave badly.
 When they have their status elevated by their owner and are aggressive as a result of this, they are not happy dogs.

-What we did with Maisie was simple and you can try this too.
+What we did with Maisie was simple

 (Remember this is Maisie’s story.
 If you can identify then good, but I am writing about a specific case and all dogs are different.
 You can try certain techniques and see if they work for you.)